Ineva-A/ostereier/README.md

 # easter-eggs_MT
-This mod adds to your worlds spawned eggs.
+This mod adds to your world's spawned eggs.
 You can craft easter eggs and eat the chocolate.

 You can find here 6 various eggs.